abhinag007/Personal-Assistant/JARVIS_Requirements.md

 ---

-## 1. Core Intelligence — OpenAI Now, Local Later
+## 1. Core Intelligence — Selectable Brain (Local or Cloud, per task)
-The assistant uses a **pluggable model layer** so the brain can be swapped without touching the rest of the system.
+The assistant uses a **pluggable model layer** so the brain can be swapped — or **chosen per task** — without touching the rest of the system.
+This is the answer to the local-reasoning ceiling: you're never locked to a weak model.

-- **During development:** runs on **OpenAI** for faster, higher-quality iteration.
-- **After development is complete:** switches to a **local LLM via Ollama** (Llama 3 / Qwen / Mistral) and runs fully offline — no data leaves the PC.
-- The switch is a config change, not a rewrite — everything downstream (memory, agents, voice) is model-agnostic.
+- **Three selectable brains:** (a) **local model** (Ollama, or a bigger model hosted on a strong/rented GPU), (b) **OpenAI API**, (c) **Claude API**.
+All behind one adapter.
+- **Per-task choice, not permanent:** simple/private tasks → local (free, nothing leaves the PC); hard reasoning → cloud (OpenAI/Claude) for full power.
+A bigger **GPU-hosted local model** (e.g. 70B) closes most of the gap while staying private.
+- **Cloud use is visible, not silent:** routing a task to a cloud API means that request leaves the PC, so the assistant flags it ("this needs the cloud brain — ok?") per the approval/narration gates (§11/§37).
+Local stays the private default.
+- **During development:** run on OpenAI for speed; the selection UI/logic is built in from the start so going local later is a config flip, not a rewrite.
-- API keys (OpenAI now, any provider later) live in the encrypted vault (§14), never in plain text.
+- API keys (OpenAI, Claude, any provider) live in the encrypted vault (§14), never in plain text.

 ## 2. Auto-Start on Boot
 The assistant launches automatically when the PC starts and runs silently in the background.